isabella232/dynamic-media-classic.en-1/help/rich-media.md

 * **Template Basics** - Create data-driven templates that combine fonts, images, and graphics for monogramming, online personalization, and promotions.
 For example, layer sale or other promotional graphics onto product images or place the names of customers on T-shirts or coffee mugs.
 Customers can see their names in e-mail messages or print brochures you send to them.
     See [Quick Start: Template Basics](/help/quick-start-template-basics.md).

-* **Zoom Targets** - Lets customers zoom in, zoom out, and pan images using the configurable viewers that come with Dynamic Media Classic.
+* **Zoom Targets** - Lets customers zoom in, zoom out, and pan images using the configurable viewers that come with Adobe Dynamic Media Classic.
 Customers can quickly and interactively view high-resolution product details.
     See [Quick Start: Zoom](/help/quick-start-zoom.md).